 The minister’s visit was an important milestone for VHL and partner in the six-year collaboration with Baramati Agricultural College, Agricultural Development Trust.
 The joint ‘2+2’ courses Agribusiness started in 2012, making it possible for Indian students to study for two years in Baramati and another two years in the Netherlands.
 Two years ago they added another joint course aimed at livestock farming.
 Research projects were also executed with Dutch and Indian companies, Indian farmers and Dutch and Indian researchers.
 Students from both countries do internships and graduation research projects within this collaboration.

 And there’s more ambition in the Agricultural Development Trust.
 If all goes well the Centre of Excellence Dairy will be ready in 18 months.
 Two weeks ago the Indian Innovation Platform under the guidance of prime minister Modi awarded a grant to the Trust for the realization of an incubator for business start-ups.
 Rajendra Pawar, chairman of the Trust, aims to realize a Science Park where Indian, Dutch and other international companies in the agro field will set up their businesses.

 When the new airport will be ready in a few years, Baramati will become the Indian hot spot for food & agro.
-Van Hall Larenstein continues to collaborate closely with Dutch companies and knowledge institutes.
+VHL continues to collaborate closely with Dutch companies and knowledge institutes.
 The University of Applied Sciences and businesses involved can count on full support by the Dutch government, minister Schouten assured.